 Lifetime Gifts (a legal term for gifts made while a person is alive) are viewed “suspiciously “.
 As one Judge stated, “a person is not likely to give away while alive what he can still enjoy.”

 A showing of a confidential relationship and/or proof that the beneficiary dominated the testator will satisfy the initial burden.
 If that burden is met, then the burden of proving a legitimate gift/transfer is on the party who asserts that defense.
 An accused defendant must produce “clear and convincing” evidence there no undue influence, and that the transfer was well understood by both parties.

 If a person is physically or emotionally dependent upon another person for his or her necessities of life and this dependent person makes a “gift” of most of his or her savings and assets, a presumption arises that the donor did not understand the consequences of his or her act or was subject to undue influence.

 For Example: When the donee (a person who receives a gift) is the dominant person in the relationship, the burden is upon him or her to show by clear and convincing proof the gift was the voluntary and intelligent decision of the donor.

 As compared to: If a donor (a person making a gift) is physically or mentally weak and the donor is left impoverished or without adequate financial support after the making of the gift, independent legal advice is required.

 Joint Bank Accounts and Undue Influence in New Jersey

-Under the Act joint accounts belong to the parties in the same proportion as the sums deposited by each party into such account unless: If the terms of the account opening contract indicate a different intent or there is clear and convincing evidence that at the time the account was opened that the parties did not intend to create a 50/50% ownership relationship or survivorship feature, the burden of proof rests with the party seeking to void the 50% interest.
+Under the Act joint accounts belong to the parties in the same proportion as the sums deposited by each party into such account unless the terms of the account opening contract indicate a different intent or there is clear and convincing evidence that at the time the account was opened the parties did not intend to create a 50/50% ownership relationship or a survivorship feature.
+The burden of proof rests with the party seeking to void the 50% interest.